 They can stimulate your mind before bed and make your feel more awake, after all.

-It is said that these salt lamps provide some health benefits such as being able to clean the air in your environment, as well as provide that relaxing mood to wind down.
+It’s said that these salt lamps provide some health benefits, such as being able to clean the air in your environment, as well as provide that relaxing mood to wind down.

-USB Himalayan Salt Lamp, Release Negative Ion Purifying Air, Visual Impact of Ice and Fire, Adjustable LED Modes Salt Rock Lamp, Used for Desk, Bedroom, Living Room and Gift
+USB Himalayan Salt Lamp- Releases Negative Ions- Purifying Air- Visual Impact of Ice and Fire- Adjustable LED Modes

 Turning off your gadgets before going to bed, or better yet, just leave them out of your room.